blbadger/blbadger.github.io/vision-transformers.md

 ||a - a_g||_2 \not \to 0
 $$

 then our representation procedure cannot distinguish between the multiple inputs that may yield one output.
-And indeed, this is found to be the case for the representation of the tesla coil above.
+And indeed, this is found to be the case for the representation of the tesla coil above for one encoder module with layer normalization followed by multi-head attention alone.

 ![vision transformer representations]({{https://blbadger.github.io}}/neural_networks/noninvertible_encoder_1.png)